ipld/go-ipld-prime/schema/gen/go/HACKME_scalars.md

-consistency; but secondly, for the same performance reasons as applied to named scalars (if we need to treat this value as an `ipld.Node` again in the future, it's much better if we already have a heap pointer rather than a bare primitive value (`runtime.convT*` functions are not a thing your favorite thing to see in a pprof flamegraph)).
+consistency; but secondly, for the same performance reasons as applied to named scalars (if we need to treat this value as an `ipld.Node` again in the future, it's much better if we already have a heap pointer rather than a bare primitive value (`runtime.convT*` functions are often not your favorite thing to see in a pprof flamegraph)).

 (FUTURE: this is still worth review.
 We might actually want to use